starsheriff/autovenv/README.md

 # How it works
 In essence it is just a wrapper around the shell built-in command `cd`.
 Whenever `cd` is called, starting from the target directory the directory is recursively searched for a `.autovenv` file.
 If a `.autovenv` file is found, the corresponding virtual environment is activated.

+There can be several virtual environments, the `.autovenv` file specifies which one should be used.

+There can be nested virtual environemenst and `.autovenv` files.
+The first one, aka the closest one, is activted.

 # Usage
 ## Installation
 To install `autovenv` simply clone the repo, or download `autovenv.sh`.
 To activate autovenv you have to source autovenv.
 To have it permanently active you can add the following to your `.bashrc` and you're done.